Mine556/KARRPOS-ROM/README.md

 # KARRPOS-ROM
--- Kustom Android Remote Rich Prjkt OS - ROM
+-- Kustom Arch Remote Rich Prjkt OS - ROM
 <br>
--- I started this idea about having a custom rom back in 2014-15, but I dindt have enaugh knowledge about how to make a custom rom and how to root devices or flashing custom recoveries ,,, etc..
+-- I started this idea about having a custom os/rom back in 2014-15, but I dindt have enaugh knowledge about how to make a custom rom and how to root devices or flashing custom recoveries ,,, etc..
 <br>
 -- And now I have some knowledge about android and Linux / Windows /Windows 10 Mobile and so on other OSs like iOS and its structure, how they works , where is its bugs, (exploitable features) and they cons or pros about having this and this OS...
 <br>